HildingLinden/Logic-Sim/README.md

 Click and drag on gate to connect it to another gate
-Click and drag on empty space to select gates in an area Hold shift, click and drag on a gate or a group of selected gates to move them Right click on input gate to toggle it
+Click and drag on empty space to select gates in an area Hold shift, click and drag on a gate or a group of selected gates to move them Hold shift, click and drag on an empty space to move the world around Hold shift and press 0 to center the world to the original location Right click on input gate to toggle it
 Middle mouse click on a gate to delete it
 Hold ctrl and press s to save the project to a text file